HelloKevin07/HelloKevin07.github.io/_pages/about.md

 ---

-Hi, I am Kai Huang `/kaɪ hʊʌŋ/`, currently a PhD candidate at the Department of Electrical and Computer Engineering, [University of Pittsburgh](https://www.pitt.edu/),  supervised by [Dr. Wei Gao](https://sites.pitt.edu/~weigao/), who leads the [Intelligent Systems Lab @ Pitt](https://pittisl.github.io/).
-I have broad interests in Efficient AI and AI for Systems. ***I know some things about AI and systems, but I'm neither a serious AI algorithm designer nor a serious system developer***.
+Hi, I am Kai Huang, currently a PhD candidate at the Department of Electrical and Computer Engineering, [University of Pittsburgh](https://www.pitt.edu/).
+I have broad interests in Efficient AI and AI for Systems.

 Here is my [CV](http://hellokevin07.github.io/files/CV_KaiHuang.pdf).
-My research aims to ***enable fast and reliable AI inference and fine-tuning on resource-constrained platforms***, e.g., MCU boards, Raspberry Pi, and Nvidia Jetson.
-My early study focused on tailoring AI models based on domain knowledge, e.g., providing modular, interpretable, and lightweight AI solutions to enhance the performance of wireless communication systems (e.g., WiFi and backscatter).
-Later I started to work on optimizing the inference and training cost of AI models on weak embedded devices.
-My targeted AI models range from medium-sized classic models (e.g., CNNs and MLPs) to popular large generative models (e.g., LLMs and stable diffusion), and with inputs from unimodality to multimodality (e.g., text, RGB, and LiDAR point cloud). ***I wish life could be easier and happier*** &#127804;.
+My research aims to **enable efficient inference and fine-tuning of AI models**, which can be particularly useful on resource-constrained devices, e.g., MCU boards, Raspberry Pi, and Nvidia Jetson.
+My early study focused on **AI for wireless communication**, where I designed modular and lightweight AI models to enhance the performance of wireless communication systems (e.g., WiFi and backscatter).
+Later I started to work on **On-Device AI**, where I optimized the inference and training cost of AI models on weak embedded devices.
+Overall my research involves not only traditional AI models (e.g., MLP and CNN), but also large generative models, such as large language models, diffusion models, and large multimodal models.

 Publications